-Brands using legacy app-based solutions to deliver augmented reality. may think they are creating a brand experience but in fact by forcing consumers to download and install an app, they are disconnecting them from the brand at a crucial moment.
-How can it have gone unnoticed that this ‘blip’ in the customer journey is actually ending engagement?
+Brands using legacy app-based solutions to deliver Augmented Reality may think they are creating a brand experience but in fact, by forcing consumers to download and install an app, they are disconnecting them from the brand at a crucial moment.
+How can it have gone unnoticed that this blip in the customer journey is actually ending engagement?
 (For good, in some cases.)

 A recent study by Similarweb in the USA showed that, for every 1,000 apps downloaded, only five people continue to use the app after 30 days.
-In the UK, statistics are even less favourable: only 1.5 people hold onto the app after 30 days.
+In the UK, statistics are even less favorable: only 1.5 people hold onto the app after 30 days.

 Mobile web VS App

 Where the mobile website offers immediacy to your customers, making things instantly possible to view or connect with, downloading and installing an app creates a significant barrier between the brand and customer engagement.

 In an interconnected and social world, people love to have conversations and share their thoughts and experiences.
 They expect to be able to do this in a few simple clicks.
 Mobile websites are easily shared between users in a way that apps will never be.

 This sharing broadens the reach of brands by encouraging engagement through search engine results and other social media users.
 It reinforces the positive effect of Augmented Reality and makes your campaign activation go further, faster – and for longer.

 Finally, Augmented Reality on mobile web has the ability to go global, creating brand experiences which can be activated simultaneously worldwide.
 This breaks down ‘silos’ between individual countries, operating systems and app stores.
 And it gives brands the ability to create stronger engagement with their target audience around the world.